akash-network/website-5-archive/content/en/blog/building-the-supercloud-for-ai/index.md

 The first version of the Akash GPU Testnet was created and tested by the Overclock Labs team.
 Now, the testnet is ready to bring in the community and the general public with over $100,000 of rewards for participants who complete tasks within four categories.

 ### Set up a GPU provider
-Anyone, from independent to cloud providers, can set up a GPU Provider on the testnet.
-These providers will help to ensure an adequate supply of compute resources to thoroughly stress-test the network.
-This supply of GPUs will be crucial for the completion of the other tasks.
+Anyone, from independent developers to cloud providers, can set up a GPU Provider on the testnet.
+These providers will help ensure an adequate supply of compute resources to thoroughly stress-test the network, and is crucial for the completion of the other tasks.

 The Akash GPU Testnet has already received interest from providers with NVIDIA H100s, A100s, and other leading datacenter and consumer GPU models.